yetulaxman/rstudio-openshift/README.md

 Rstudio docker container for DAKI project (rstudio-daki) includes the latest version of R (v4.0.0), rstudio and required R-packages to help with various data analysis activities in the broad scope of DAKI project.
 Customised Dockerfile (file name: Dockerfile) which is meant for deploying on Rahti and eventually on notebooks environment is available in *daki-shiny* folder.

-In addition to opehshift Dockerfile mentioned above, other "*.dockerfile" is also included to generate a docker image that can be deployed on cPouta environment where users usually have previlized access rights.
+In addition to opehshift Dockerfile mentioned above, other "*rstudio-daki.dockerfile*" is also included to generate a docker image that can be deployed on cPouta environment where users usually have previlized access rights.
 The image thus generated however may not be compatible either in openshift or notebooks enviroment.

 ### Deployment of rstudio-daki on Rahti *via* commandline
 Original openshift template (i.e., *rstudio-template.yaml*) was renamed as *rstudio-daki-shiny-template.yaml* to deploy rstudio-daki on Rahti container cloud.